pablo-chacon/camo/docs/mobile_onion_routing_spec.md

 ## Abstract

+This document describes a discovery: the fundamental operating properties of GSM call forwarding, M2M private APN infrastructure, and eSIM remote provisioning — when composed — produce onion routing at the cellular radio layer as an emergent architectural property.
+This is not a novel technology.
+Every component described in this specification is a decades-old standard or a current commercial product.
+What is described here is the recognition that these components, assembled in a specific way, close the one gap in mobile privacy infrastructure that no existing solution addresses.

 Existing anonymization networks, including Tor, operate above the cellular radio layer.
 They protect data content and routing topology within the IP stack but leave the radio identity layer — IMSI, IMEI, carrier metadata, physical location — entirely exposed.
-This represents a fundamental and unaddressed gap in mobile privacy infrastructure.
+This gap has been documented.
+It has not been closed.

+CAMO closes it using infrastructure that already exists everywhere.

-This document specifies a protocol for decentralized onion routing implemented natively at the cellular radio layer using private APN (Access Point Name) infrastructure.
-The protocol defines a permissionless network of distribution servers — each running a containerized mobile core and a pool of M2M SIM cards — interconnected via WireGuard tunnels and discovered through a signed gossip protocol.
+The protocol defines a permissionless network of distribution servers — each running a containerized mobile core and a pool of M2M eSIM cards — interconnected via WireGuard tunnels and discovered through a signed gossip protocol.
 Participating devices route their traffic through dynamically constructed, rotating chains of distribution servers.
 Each server has visibility only of its adjacent hops.
 No single node can reconstruct the full circuit.

-The carrier network is reduced to a radio access substrate.
-Everything above the radio layer — routing, encryption, chain construction, node discovery — is defined by this protocol and is independent of carrier infrastructure, carrier policy, and carrier jurisdiction.
+Every component is a GSM standard, an IoT industry standard, or an open protocol in wide commercial deployment: GTP-U (3GPP TS 29.281), private APN routing (standard M2M carrier product), eSIM remote provisioning (GSMA SGP.02), WireGuard (Linux kernel 5.6+).
+CAMO composes these components.
+It does not modify them.

+This has a structural consequence that is worth stating explicitly: CAMO cannot be banned or disabled without disabling the underlying infrastructure it is built from.
+Private APNs cannot be prohibited without collapsing enterprise IoT. eSIM remote provisioning cannot be prohibited without dismantling the M2M carrier industry.
+GTP-U tunneling cannot be prohibited without breaking how mobile data works.
+The protocol is enforcement-resistant not by design but by composition — it is indistinguishable from normal commercial use of standard telecommunications infrastructure.

 This specification is complete and intended for implementation.